-I decided to estimated the capacity of the battery.
+I decided to estimate the capacity of the battery.
 I charged it up using a CTEK charger on the reconditioning mode.

 Then I connected a 55W bulb across it for 4Hrs.
 So I took 4 x 55/12 AH or 18AH from the battery.
 I then left it overnight and measured the open circuit voltage next day.
 It was 12.3V which indicates about 50% charge.

 So the 110AH battery was down to around 36AH.